 Entry

-Students wanting entry to Year 12 should have a minimum of intermediate level English.
-Students will only be accepted directly into Year 13 with IELTS of 6.5.
+Students wanting entry to Year 12 and aiming for University Entrance, should have a minimum of 5.5 IELTS.
+University Entrance students will only be accepted directly into Year 13 with IELTS of 6.5.
 Students will sit an English language assessment on arrival at school to ascertain how much language support is required and to assist with subject selection.
 Students may also be asked to sit a Mathematics test to determine the appropriate level of study.

 Subjects